Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
-        <p>This was a weak area for me, not as bad as some areas, but still needing some improvment , scoring 67%.
+        <p>This was a weak area for me, not as bad as some areas, but still needing some improvement, scoring 67%.
 I failed to understand how the internet works, and even though I only got one question wrong in this section, I think I struggled the most with this personally and I need more practice</p>
     </div>

 <div class="section">
         <h2>Example Mistake</h2>
         <ul>
-            <li><strong>Mistake 1:</strong> Q39: I got this question incorrect because I didn't understand what open standards and protcol for the internet was, as I never heard of it before.
-I need to deep dive further into 4.1, the internet and put my focus onto that the most.</li>
+            <li><strong>Mistake 1:</strong> Q39: I got this question incorrect because I didn't understand what open standards and protocol for the internet were, as I never heard of it before.
+I need to deep dive further into 4.1, the internet, and put my focus on that the most.</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
-            <li><strong>Daily Practice</strong> I'll use resources like Khan Acedemy and online coding practice for 20 min every day, so I can practice learning and doing more practice problems about the internet, so I can be more succesful with this on the AP Exam.</li>
+            <li><strong>Daily Practice</strong> I'll use resources like Khan Academy and online coding practice for 20 min every day, so I can practice learning and doing more practice problems about the internet, so I can be more successful with this on the AP Exam.</li>
-            <li><strong>AP Daily Classroom Video</strong> I'll use AP Classroom Daily video that they recomend for this topic, so I can gain a stronger knowledge in the internet because it's a topic i'm struggling a lot with.</li>
+            <li><strong>AP Daily Classroom Video</strong> I'll use the AP Classroom Daily video that they recommend for this topic, so I can gain stronger knowledge on the internet because it's a topic I'm struggling a lot with.</li>
         </ul>
     </div>
 ---